-A s of

-\$ in millions March 2 022
+\$ in millions Ма As of orch 2023

-Securitization positions \$ 12, 154
+Securitization positions \$ 10,083

-Other specific risk positions 5, 683
+Other specific risk positions 6,063

-Total specific risk RWAs \$ 17, 837
+Total specific risk RWAs \$ 16,146

 Securitization Positions.
 The securitization section of the Capital Framework is used to calculate the RWAs for any covered position that has been identified as a securitization or resecuritization.
 See "Securitizations in the Banking Book" for further information about the regulatory definition of a securitization and of the hierarchy of approaches used within the securitization section of the Capital Framework to calculate regulatory capital requirements.
 Products covered by the regulatory definition of a securitization include mortgage-backed securities (MBS) and other asset-backed securities (ABS), derivatives referencing MBS or ABS, or derivatives referencing indices of MBS or ABS, which are held in inventory.
 The population includes positions purchased in the secondary market, as well as retained interests in securitization structures the firm sponsors.
-Consistent with the Capital Framework, this notably excludes mortgage-backed pass-through securities guaranteed by government-sponsored entities (for example, Federal National Mortgage Association).
+Consistent with the Capital Framework, this notably excludes mortgage-backed passthrough securities guaranteed by government-sponsored entities (for example, Federal National Mortgage Association).